WillNickols/assembly_workflow/README.md

 # Installation

-Install with yml file.
+The workflow can be installed with the following commands.
 The PhyloPhlAn run will intentionally fail in order to download the database.
 ```
 git clone https://github.com/WillNickols/assembly_workflow
 cd assembly_workflow